 Duration: 4 months

-Primary Outcomes Measured: Change in proximal and distal esophageal distensibility before and after treatment
+Primary Outcomes Measured: To measure the changes in esophageal distensibility before and after treatment with PPI, topical steroids, or elimination diet in patients with esophageal eosinophilia.

 Interested in this study?
 Please contact the coordinator below: